What is a B Corp?

 Rebecca Wetten is the Senior Commercial Lead at the environmental charity Hubbub and a passionate environmentalist.
 She started her career in publishing, before moving onto Swedish startup, Karma, an app to tackle food waste.
 As the Head of Hotels, Restaurants & Cafes, Rebecca launched the app in the UK and led the business-to-business side.
 With the help of her team, they achieved B Corp certification for Hubbub Enterprise, the charity's social enterprise arm.

-There are no available videos from "Rebecca Wetten"
+There are no available Videos from "Rebecca Wetten"